TechNickAI/AICodeBot/README.md

 * How can I make this code better?
 * Tell me how to add a new feature to this code.
-* Fix an issue that I'm having... (paste the error, stack trace, etc)
+* Fix an issue that I'm having... (paste the error, stack trace, etc.)
 * Write unit tests for the xyz function.

-Please note that this feature is still in its experimental stage.
-While it can already provide valuable assistance, it's not perfect and we're continuously working on improving it.
+This feature is in it's early phases right now, but it's already useful.
+We'll be adding support for tools that the sidekick can use, including GitHub integration, ingeseting repo specific domain knowledge, writing local files, and more.

 ### AI-Assisted Git Commit

-`aicodebot commit` will run pre-commit for you to check syntax, and then generate a commit message for you based on the changes you've made.
+`aicodebot commit` improves the git commit process.
+It will run pre-commit for you to check syntax, and then generate a commit message for you based on the changes you've made.
 In about as much effort as typing "fix bug" for the commit message, you will get a high quality commit message that thoroughly describes the change.

 ### AI-Assisted Code Review